dedevillela/VRS-Aircraft-Markers/README.md

 ##Instructions
 - Clone or download the repo into a directory on the machine where VRS is running.
 Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades;
-- Activate de plugin by adding a new entry in the Custom Content Plugin options, pointing out the .JS file and \Web folder;
+- Activate de plugin by adding a new entry in the Custom Content Plugin options, pointing out the "CustomAircraftMarkers.js" file.
+- Place the folder "\Web\images\markers" in your Web folder;
 - Enjoy!

 ##Acknowledgments